mtumilowicz/angularjs-weather-forecast/README.md

 ## Data Binding
 * sync data between the model and the view
 * the template is compiled on the browser into live view
-* Any changes to the view are immediately reflected in the model, and any changes in the model are propagated to the view
+* when the model changes, the view reflects the change, and vice versa
 * model is the single-source-of-truth for the application state
-* automatic synchronization of data between the model and view components
-* view is a projection of the model at all times.
+* view is a projection of the model at all times
-* When the model changes, the view reflects the change, and vice versa
-* You can think of the view as simply an instant projection of your model
+* view is simply an instant projection of the model
 ## Controller
-* the business logic behind views
+* business logic
 * exposes variables and functionality to expressions and directives
-* `InvoiceController as invoice` - instantiate the controller and save it in the variable `invoice` in the current scope
+* `InvoiceController as invoice` - instantiate the controller and save it in the variable
 * can be attached to the DOM in different ways
-    * the `ngController` directive - new child scope will be created and made available as an injectable parameter to the Controller's constructor function as `$scope`
+    * the `ngController` directive
+        * `<div ng-controller="MyCtrl">...`
     * a route controller in a `$route` definition
-    * the controller of a regular directive, or a component directive
+    * the controller of a directive
-    * controller as syntax then the controller instance will be assigned to a property on the scope
+    * `controller as` syntax
-*  all the `$scope` properties will be available to the template at the point in the DOM where the Controller is registered
+* `$scope` properties will be available to the template at the point in the DOM where the Controller is registered
-* The `$scope` that each Controller receives will have access to properties and methods defined by Controllers higher up the hierarchy
+* `$scope` will have access to properties and methods defined by Controllers higher up the hierarchy
 * there can be many instances of the same type of controller in an application
 ## Dependency Injection
-* creates and wires objects and functions
 * everything within AngularJS (directives, filters, controllers, services, ...) is created and wired using dependency injection
+* AngularJS uses this array syntax to define the dependencies so that the DI also works after minifying the code, which will most probably rename the argument name of the controller constructor function to something shorter like `a`
+    * strings are not minified
     * `['$locationProvider', $locationProvider => $locationProvider.hashPrefix('')]`
-* will not minify strings
     * array first contains the names of the service dependencies that the controller needs
-*  AngularJS uses this array syntax to define the dependencies so that the DI also works after minifying the code, which will most probably rename the argument name of the controller constructor function to something shorter like `a`
-* order of identifiers in the array is the same as the order of argument names in the factory function
+    * order of identifiers in the array is the same as the order of argument names\
-* ordering of the values in the $inject array must match the ordering of the parameters in MyController
+    * ordering of the values in the `$inject` array must match the ordering of the parameters
+        ```
+        controller.$inject = [
+            "service1",
+            "service2"
+        ];
+        ```
 ## Injector
 * dependency injection container
 * each AngularJS application has an injector
 * injector is a service locator that is responsible for construction and lookup of dependencies
+* example:
     * `<div ng-controller="MyController">`
-* When AngularJS compiles the HTML, it processes the ng-controller directive, which in turn asks the injector to create an instance of the controller and its dependencies
+    * when AngularJS compiles the HTML, it processes the ng-controller directive, which in turn asks the injector to create an instance of the controller and its dependencies
     * `injector.instantiate(MyController);`
 ## Module
-* a container for the different parts of an app including controllers, services, filters, directives which configures the Injector
+* a container for the different parts of an app including controllers, services, filters, directives
-* `angular.module('invoice2', ['finance2'])` - invoice2 depends on the finance2
+* `angular.module('invoice2', ['finance2'])` - module `invoice2` depends on the module `finance2`
 * when AngularJS starts, it will use the configuration of the module with the name defined by the `ng-app` directive, including the configuration of all modules that this module depends on
-* AngularJS apps don't have a main method.
-Instead modules declaratively specify how an application should be bootstrapped.
-    * application level module which depends on the above modules and contains any initialization code
 * we recommend that you break your application to multiple modules like this:
-    * A module for each feature
+    * module for each feature
-    * A module for each reusable component (especially directives and filters)
+    * module for each reusable component (especially directives and filters)
-    * And an application level module which depends on the above modules and contains any initialization code.
+    * application level module which depends on the above modules
-* Depending on a module implies that the required module will be loaded before the requiring module is loaded
+* required module will be loaded before the requiring module
-* In a single module the order of execution is as follows:
+* order of execution
-    1. provider functions are executed, so they and the services they define can be made available to the $injector.
+    1. provider functions are executed, so they and the services they define can be made available to the `$injector`
-    1. After that, the configuration blocks (config functions) are executed.
-This means the configuration blocks of the required modules execute before the configuration blocks of any requiring module.
+    1. configuration blocks (config functions) are executed
-    1. This continues until all module dependencies has been resolved.
+    1. this continues until all module dependencies has been resolved
     1. the run blocks that have been collected from each module are executed in order of requirement
-* each module is only loaded once, even if multiple other modules require it
+* each module is only loaded once (even if multiple other modules require it)
 * the factory function for "values" and "services" is called lazily when the value/service is injected for the first time
-* Run blocks are the closest thing in AngularJS to the main method.
-A run block is the code which needs to run to kickstart the application
+* run block is the code which needs to run to kickstart the application
-* Beware that using angular.module('myModule', []) will create the module myModule and overwrite any existing module named myModule.
-Use angular.module('myModule') to retrieve an existing module
+* run blocks are the closest thing in AngularJS to the main method
+* `angular.module('myModule')` retrieves an existing module
 ## Service
 * reusable business logic independent of views
 * singleton